 - Creating an appetite and capacity for civil discourse

-- Engaging the campus community
+- Engaging the campus and/or local community

 - Building a stronger campus community

 - Involve the collaboration of two or more departments/units.

 - Involve the collaboration of individuals or organizations from the area community.

 Applicants must submit the online application form by the June 2, 2014 deadline for their application to be considered complete.